The SAP Jam team is pleased to announce the availability of the free SAP Jam developer edition.

 Login to SAP Jam

-Once you have enabled your SAP Jam developer edition, click on the Go To Service link within the SAP Jam Services section of the SAP HANA Cloud Platform Cockpit to log in to your SAP Jam developer edition environment.
+Once you have enabled your SAP Jam developer edition, click on the Go To Service link within the SAP Jam Services section of the SAP Cloud Platform Cockpit to log in to your SAP Jam developer edition environment.
 You will be logged in as the SAP Jam administrator.

 When you log into SAP Jam, you will be presented with the Home page.
 This page provides you with useful information about your environment as well as links to resources and documentation.